Jack Renshaw (neo-Nazi)

-Jack Andrew Renshaw (born 1995) is a convicted child sex offender, terrorist and former spokesperson for the neo-Nazi organisation National Action.
-He was an economics and politics student at Manchester Metropolitan University and an organiser for the British National Party (BNP) youth wing, BNP Youth.
+Jack Andrew Renshaw (born 1995) is a British former spokesperson for the neo-Nazi organisation National Action, convicted child sex offender, and the planner of an attempted murder of a Member of Parliament.
+Before becoming a spokesperson for National Action, he was an economics and politics student at Manchester Metropolitan University and an organiser for the BNP Youth – the youth wing of the British National Party (BNP), a far-right, fascist political party.

+His child sexual offences involved contacting 13- to 15-year-old boys in 2016 and 2017, sending graphic photographs of himself, and offering them gifts, money, and drugs to send him intimate photos and to have sex with him, resulting in a conviction of four counts of inciting a child to engage in sexual activity.

 On 12 June 2018, Renshaw pleaded guilty to preparing an act of terrorism, with the intention of killing the Labour MP Rosie Cooper, and to making a threat to murder a police officer.

 Early life

 Renshaw was born in Ormskirk in 1995 and raised in Skelmersdale.
 As a child, Renshaw moved to Blackpool and later became involved with the English Defence League (EDL).
 The EDL had been popular in Blackpool since the disappearance of Charlene Downes in 2003, which had been blamed on Asian and Arab takeaway workers.
 Renshaw became disillusioned with the EDL as he thought they were too pro-LGBT and pro-Jewish.
 Renshaw joined the BNP at the age of 15, against his parents' wishes.

 While an economic and politics student at the Manchester Metropolitan University (MMU) in September 2013, Renshaw became the face of BNP Youth.
 In an interview with the student newspaper The Tab, he claimed to have "had ethnic minority flatmates and some homosexuals" during his stay at university.
 Four years after joining BNP Youth, Renshaw decided to go canvassing.
 He was eventually forced to leave MMU in September 2015 following a university investigation regarding his incitement to racial hatred.

 Renshaw wishes to bring back National Service and has previously said that he wanted to join the British Army when he left university.
 He has an uncompromising attitude towards the War on drugs, saying that "drug dealers should be hung from the nearest lamppost ... [lethal injection execution] would cost too much money for the taxpayer".
 Renshaw's application for the BNP to gain Student Union recognition was rejected by the union.